Join a Program

 • Locations: United States, Mexico

-iEARN-USA – Compañeros de Clase Globales
+iEARN-USA – Compañeros de Clase Globales U.S. & Latin America

-iEARN-USA’s Compañeros de Clase Globales connects classrooms in Guatemala and the United States (including Puerto Rico), engaging students in cross-cultural, collaborative learning while they examine compelling real-world issues and explore ways they can make a difference.
+iEARN-USA’s Compañeros de Clase Globales connects classrooms in Guatemala and the United States (including Puerto Rico), engaging students in global, collaborative learning while they examine compelling real-world issues and explore ways they can make a difference.
 Learn more.

 • Participant Age Group: Elementary School/Grades 4-6, High School/Grades 11-12

 • Partners: Educators or community-based instructors who work with students in grades 4-6 or students in grades 11-12 in the classroom.
-For the first cohort beginning in January 2024, participants must have an intermediate or advanced level of Spanish language proficiency (bilingual English/Spanish classrooms and English learners are welcome).
-In later cohorts, all classrooms will be welcome.

 • Locations: United States, Guatemala